r4m/agentforce-custom-ui/README.md

 ## Customer journey test

-1. The user ask in the chat which is the return policy `what is your return policy?`
+1. The user ask in the chat which is the return policy `can you tell me what is your return policy?` Agentforce return the details of the policy
+2. The user communicate that the turbine is broken `My wind turbine is broken` Agentforce ask the user email
+3. The user write its email `fzanella@salesforce.com` Agentforce asks to create a ticket
+4. the user says `yes`

+Please attach the following file 'damage.png' of type image/png and url 'https://storage.crisp.chat/users/upload/session/1df16a4576b99200/damange_19bqefn.png' to case with id 500J60000093uUaIAI"